Russian-Doom/russian-doom/COMPILING.md

 After successful compilation the resulting binaries can be found in the src/ directory.

-Please note: to run the compiled game executables you will need folder 'russian' (which contains translated wad files) placed in the folder with executables, as well as official IWAD files.
+Please note: to run the compiled game executables you will need the folder 'russian' which contains translated wad files and can be found in Windows binaries archive.
+It must be placed to the folder with executables, as well as official IWAD files.